DataStax-Examples/iot-demo-java/README.md

 # IoT Cassandra Demo Application

-The explosive number of devices that are generating, tracking, and sharing data across a variety of networks is overwhelming to most data management solutions.
-Cassandra is a perfect fit for consuming lots of time-series data that comes directly from users, devices, sensors, and similar mechanisms that exist in a variety of geographic locations.
+There are a large number of devices that are generating, tracking, and sharing data across a variety of networks.
+This can be  overwhelming to most data management solutions.
+Cassandra is a great fit for consuming lots of time-series data that comes directly from users, devices, sensors, and similar mechanisms that exist in a variety of geographic locations.

 This is a small demo to show how to insert meter readings for a smart reader.
 Note: the readings come in through a file with a number of readings per day.